louis-bompart/louis-bompart.github.io/01-deck-and-moonlight/index.md

   - That will open an app on your Deck, select the Game you created, and click OK.
 - Profit!

-And that's all, your game is setup, you can go back to your deck. :tada:
+And that's all, your game is set up, you can go back to your deck. :tada:

-And yes, rince and repeat for every other game.
+And yes, rinse and repeat for every other game.

 [^1]: https://en.wikipedia.org/wiki/Steam_Deck
 [^2]: Security/tech explanation: This uses `xdg-open` and  the `sgdb` custom url scheme that BOOP registered on install to launch BOOP with some params to launch BOOP.